This section contains information on the scholarly communication process:

 For further information contact your subject liaison librarian.

-International Standard Book Numbers are the world wide system used to identify each and every book published.
-ISBNs used by the book trade to track sales and orders and in libraries for cataloguing.
+• ISBNs are used by the book trade to track sales and orders and in libraries for cataloguing.
 Your publisher will supply one of their ISBNs.

-If your work is published by part of Middlesex University you need one of our ISBNs.
+• If your work is published by part of Middlesex University you need one of our ISBNs.
 You can get an ISBN from:

 ORCID provides an identifier for individuals to use with their name as they engage in research, scholarship, and innovation activities.
 It is becoming required by funding bodies and publishers.